AliciaLiu97/lixuanliu.github.io/README.md

 • Proposed and implemented a new feature for Chromium called ‘AutoScheduler’ using C++ that is designed for people with busy schedules or impaired memory to automate their day-to-day tasks in the browser.

+Online Ordering System

+•  Built an online pizza order system with a GUI interface using Java and JavaFX.
+This system provides the functionality for customers to place their orders with full customization.

 <style>
   h1 a {display: none;}